5 Warm-up Tips for Preventing Injury in Runners

 Lunges – Alternate lunging legs in this exercise.
 Keep one leg straight and lunge with the other leg, keeping that knee bent.
 Make sure to keep your weight toward the back so that you don’t experience too much pressure in the knee.

-Sports chiropractors have found that encouraging patients to take time to stretch before running can help many runners avoid injuries that are frequently associated with the sport.
+Sports chiropractors in St. Charles have found that encouraging patients to take time to stretch before running can help many runners avoid injuries that are frequently associated with the sport.
 Having frequent chiropractic adjustments can also help to ensure that runners are in proper alignment and in top form.